Teresa Mangum | Obermann Center for Advanced Studies, Departments of Gender, Women’s, and Sexuality Studies and English

 Stephanie Blalock | Digital Scholarship & Publishing Studio, UI Libraries

-Stephanie Blalock is a Digital Humanities Librarian in the Digital Scholarship & Publishing Study.
-She is also Associate Editor of the Walt Whitman Archive; associate editor, The Vault at Pfaff’s, is a Digital Humanities Librarian in the Digital Scholarship and Publishing Studio at the University of Iowa.
+Stephanie Blalock is a Digital Humanities Librarian in the Digital Scholarship & Publishing Studio at the University of Iowa.
+She is the Associate Editor of the Walt Whitman Archive and The Vault at Pfaff’s.
 She is the author of Go to Pfaff’s: The History of a Restaurant and Lager Beer Saloon, a peer-reviewed digital edition published by Lehigh University Press and The Vault at Pfaff’s.
 She is also the author of “‘Tell what I meant by Calamus: Walt Whitman’s Vision of Comradeship from Fred Vaughan to the Fred Gray Association” in Whitman Among the Bohemians, ed.
 Edward Whitley and Joanna Levin (Iowa, 2014) and the Walt Whitman Quarterly Review‘s special issue 30.4 on Whitman’s fiction (2013).
 Her research focuses on Walt Whitman and Pfaff’s Beer Cellar and the reprinting and circulation of Whitman’s short fiction.

 Luke Borland | Department of History